Sigmmma/c20/src/content/h2/tools/h2-ek/h2-sapien/readme.md

   * None
 * <kbd>Middle mouse</kbd>+<kbd>F6</kbd>: Erase all _spawned_ actors, e.g. those created with `ai_place`.

+## Player Cheats
+* <kbd>Left Parenthesis</kbd> Teleports the player to location they are looking at.
+Only seems to work if it's further above the player?

 ## Camera Perspective
 * <kbd>Backslash</kbd>: While controlling a unit, press this key to switch to another existing unit.
 * <kbd>Right Parenthesis</kbd> While controlling a unit, press this key to any existing unit.

-## Movement
-* <kbd>Left Parenthesis</kbd> Teleports the player to location they are looking at.
-Only seems to work if it's further above the player?

 # editor_init.txt
 At startup, H2-Sapien will load `editor_init.txt` if present in the same folder.
 This file can contain console commands, one per line, which are executed automatically for you.
 For example: